-Currently, spent fuel is being stored in at-reactor (AR) or away-from-reactor (APR) storage facilities and we can identify two basic solutions of interim storage:
+Currently, spent fuel is being stored in at-reactor (AR) or away-from-reactor (APR) storage facilities, and we can identify two basic solutions for interim storage:

 - Dry Storage, where natural air circulation dissipates heat.

 - Wet Storage, where water is used as the heat conductor.

 Dry Storage of Spent Fuel

 Dry storage is most often based on the use of spent fuel casks.
 As its name implies, dry storage of spent fuel assemblies differs from wet storage by making use of gas or air instead of water as the coolant and metal or concrete instead of water as the radiation barrier.
 In dry storage systems, sufficiently cooled spent fuel is not stored underwater but loaded in these casks (or vaults or silos).
 If on-site pool storage capacity is exceeded, it may be desirable to store the spent fuel in modular dry storage facilities, which may be at the reactor site (AR) or a facility away from the site (AFR).
 Spent fuel is transferred from spent fuel pools to thick metal casks or thinner canisters.
 These casks are then drained, filled with inert gas, and sealed.
 The thick casks can be placed directly on a concrete pad, while the thinner canisters are placed in concrete casks or vaults to provide radiation shielding.
 Many regulators have determined that dry storage of spent fuel at reactor sites is safe for at least 100 years and generally consider dry storage safer than pool storage.